amjad-alwareh/analog-clock/README.md

-# clock
+# Analog Clock
-An beautiful analog clock widget for Android
+A beautiful analog clock widget for Android